Kay Atkinson, 77; service set

-Kay Sherron Atkinson, 77, of Harkers Island, died Saturday, March 7, 2020, at Carteret Health Care in Morehead City.
+Kay Sherron Atkinson, 77, of Harkers Island, passed away Saturday, March 7, 2020, at Carteret Health Care.

 (0) comments